Knuxfan24/KnuxLib/README.md

 This repository also uses various other libraries as part of it, included as either a Nuget Package or a Git Submodule.
 These projects are:

+- [AuroraLib.Compression](https://github.com/Venomalia/AuroraLib.Compression) - Used for decompressing/recompressing PRS data in Sonic Storybook Engine ONE Archives and decompressing/recompressing LZ11 data in Sonic World Adventure Wii Engine ONZ Archives.

 - [libHSON-csharp](https://github.com/hedge-dev/libHSON-csharp) - Used for reading and writing HSON files.

 - [HedgeLib](https://github.com/Radfordhound/HedgeLib/tree/master) - Used for its BINAV2 Reader and Writer.

 - [Marathon](https://github.com/Big-Endian-32/Marathon) - Used for its BinaryReader and Writer.

-- [prs.net](https://github.com/FraGag/prs.net) - Used for decompressing/recompressing data in Sonic Storybook Engine ONE Archives.

-- [PuyoTools](https://github.com/nickworonekin/puyotools) - Used for decompressing/recompressing Sonic World Adventure Wii Engine ONZ Archives.
+- [SixLabors Image Sharp](https://github.com/SixLabors/ImageSharp) - Used for extracting and converting textures from Nu2 Scenes.